chao515737/nearest_analysis_plugin/paper.md

 This plugin supports spatial analysis and reproducible geospatial workflows, similar in spirit to other geospatial research approaches (Cahalane et al., 2019; Credit, 2019), but focused on automating proximity computation for environmental assessment tasks.
 Assessing the proximity between project sites and environmental features is a key step in geospatial analysis, environmental impact assessments, and land-use planning.
 Traditionally, such analyses require manual data downloads, CRS transformations, and distance computations, which can be error-prone and time-consuming.

 The *Nearest Analysis* plugin addresses this gap by offering an intuitive interface that directly connects QGIS to public geospatial APIs (e.g., EPA WFS, ArcGIS Feature Services).
-It enables automated, transparent, and reproducible nearest-feature computations without requiring users to write code or perform complex GIS preprocessing.
+It enables automated, transparent, and reproducible nearest-feature computations without requiring users to write code or perform complex GIS preprocessing.This plugin builds upon established approaches in geospatial automation and QGIS plugin development (Cuckovic, 2016; Conrad et al., 2015).

 # Functionality